Innovailable/node-libnice/README.md

 [ICE](http://en.wikipedia.org/wiki/Interactive_Connectivity_Establishment)
 (Interactive Connectivity Establishment) support, which is a protocol for NAT traversal.
 ICE is primarily used in peer-to-peer applications like VoIP, video conferences, and instant messaging.
-It is part in SIP and WebRTC.
+It is part of SIP and WebRTC.

 ## Setup